AOL uses Dutch auction to return some patent money

-(Reuters) - AOL Inc AOL.N is taking its first step to returning to shareholders the proceeds of its patent sale to Microsoft (MSFT.O), with a Dutch auction tender offer to repurchase $400 million in stock.
+June 28 (Reuters) - AOL Inc is taking its first step to returning to shareholders the proceeds of its patent sale to Microsoft, with a Dutch auction tender offer to repurchase $400 million in stock.

 Shares of AOL were trading up slightly 30 cents at $27.61 in afternoon trade on the New York Stock Exchange.